What is a bone bruise?

 advise you to stop smoking.
 Smoking can also delay bone healing.

-Your healthcare provider will tell you how long you should avoid putting weight on
+Your healthcare provider will tell you how long you should not put weight on your

-your bone.
+bone.
 Most bone bruises slowly heal over 1 to 2 months.
-A larger bone bruise
+A larger bone bruise may take

-may take longer to heal.
-You may not be able to return to sports activities for weeks
+longer to heal.
+You may not be able to return to sports activities for weeks or months.

-or months.
-If your symptoms don’t go away, your healthcare provider may give you an
+If your symptoms don’t go away, your healthcare provider may give you an MRI.

 What are possible complications of a bone bruise?